Section 179 – Save Big on Purchases in 2018 w/ End Of Year IRS Tax Deduction

 All businesses that purchase, finance, and/or lease new or used equipment during the tax year for official purposes qualify for the Section 179 deduction as long as they spend less than $3,500,000.
 In order to receive this deduction for the 2018 taxable year, all equipment must be purchased and put into use between January 1, 2018 and December 31, 2018.

 Most tangible goods that are used by companies qualify for the deduction.
-This includes off-the-shelf goods and business-use vehicles.
-Computers and software, office furniture and equipment, and business vehicles with a gross weight greater than 6,000 lbs are all examples of qualifying deductible equipment.
+This includes parts and business-use vehicles.
+Equipment and business vehicles with a gross weight greater than 6,000 lbs are all examples of qualifying deductible equipment.

 Business vehicles that are not likely to be used for personal use and are guaranteed to be qualified for Section 179 include: